Drake University logo

 College of Liberal Arts

-Opened in 1965 with the completion of Meredith Hall, offering a broad range of humanities, sciences, and arts programs.
+Expanded significantly with the opening of Meredith Hall in 1965, offering a broad range of academic disciplines.

 🏫